-CTDA participants and contributors are responsible for adhering to the copyright policies of their parent institution, which includes adherence to United States federal copyright law.
-In general, good faith is assumed on the part of repository contributors and the CTDA will work with participating institutions on broad copyright and intellectual property issues.
-It is the responsibility of each participating institution to educate their contributors on their rights and responsibilities with respect to copyright, and act quickly to remedy copyright problems if they come up.
+CTDA members and contributors are responsible for adhering to the copyright policies of their institutions, which includes adherence to United States federal copyright law.
+In general, good faith is assumed on the part of members and the CTDA will work with members on broad copyright and intellectual property issues.
+It is the responsibility of each member to educate their contributors on their rights and responsibilities with respect to copyright and act quickly to remedy copyright problems if they come up.